 - Steep ½ teaspoon of ginger (either dried powder or grated) in a cup of boiling water for 3 – 5 minutes and drink three times daily for best results.

-Peppermint is a well-known remedy for menstrual cramps as it is a natural muscle relaxer and appetite suppressant.
+Peppermint is a well-known remedy for cramps and tea for period pain as it is a natural muscle relaxer and appetite suppressant.

 - Add a teaspoon of dried peppermint leaves or powder to a cup of boiling water.